 Selecting & Storing

-- Look for firm, well-shaped sweet potatoes with clean, smooth skins.
-Avoid any with soft spots or bruises.
-Do not refrigerate, because cold temperatures are harmful to sweet potatoes.
+- Look for firm, well-shaped sweetpotatoes with clean, smooth skins.
+Avoid any that have soft spots or bruises.
+Do not refrigerate sweetpotatoes.
+Refrigeration temperatures can cause dark spots and off-flavors.

 - Store them in a dry, well-ventilated place.

-An average of 11 pounds is needed per canner load of 9 pints.
-Wash medium potatoes and boil until partially soft for 15 to 20 minutes.
-Cool only enough to handle and remove skins.
-Cut potatoes, if needed, so pieces are uniform in size.
+Per canner load of 9 pints, use an average of 11 pounds of potatoes.
+Wash well, then boil medium-sized potatoes for 15-20 minutes until partially soft.
+Cool the potatoes only enough to handle and remove the skins.
+Cut if needed, so potato pieces are uniform in size.
 CAUTION: Do not mash or pureé pieces.

-Fill hot jars, leaving 1-inch headspace.
-Add 1 teaspoon salt per quart jar, if desired.
-Cover with your choice of fresh boiling water or syrup (use 1 cup sugar per quart of water for a light syrup).
+Fill hot jars with hot potato pieces, leaving 1-inch headspace.
+If desired, add 1 teaspoon of salt per quart jar.
+Cover with your choice of fresh boiling water or syrup.
+For a light syrup, use 1 cup sugar per quart of water.
 Leave 1-inch headspace.
 Wipe jar rims and adjust lids.
-At altitudes up to 1,000 feet, process at 11 pounds pressure in a dial-gauge pressure canner or at 10 pounds pressure in a weighted-gauge canner: pints for 65 minutes, quarts for 90 minutes.
+At altitudes up to 1,000 feet, process at 11 pounds pressure in a dial-gauge pressure canner or 10 pounds pressure in a weighted-gauge canner.
+Process pints for 65 minutes and quarts for 90 minutes.

-Cook 2 pounds of fresh sweet potatoes (about 3 or 4 medium) by baking or boiling.
-When cool enough to handle, peel the sweet potatoes, or scoop out the flesh, and pureé in a food processor with 2 tablespoons melted butter or margarine.
+Cook 2 pounds (3 or 4 fresh medium potatoes) by baking or boiling.
+When cool enough to handle, peel sweetpotatoes or scoop out the flesh.
+Purée flesh in a food processor with 2 tablespoons of melted butter or margarine.

-In a mixing bowl, combine ¾ cup sugar, ¼ teaspoon salt, 1 teaspoon ground cinnamon, ¾ teaspoon ground ginger, ¼ teaspoon ground cloves and ½ teaspoon grated lemon peel.
-Add the sweet potato mixture and mix well.
+In a mixing bowl, combine ¾ cup sugar, ¼ teaspoon salt, 1 teaspoon ground cinnamon, ¾ teaspoon ground ginger, ¼ teaspoon ground cloves, and ½ teaspoon grated lemon peel.
+Add the sweetpotato mixture and mix well.
 Beat in 3 eggs.
-Stir in 12 ounces skimmed, evaporated milk and mix until well-blended.
+Mix in 12 ounces of evaporated skim milk until well blended.
 Pour the mixture into a 9-inch pastry shell.
-Bake in a preheated 400 °F. oven 40 to 50 minutes or until knife inserted in the center comes out clean.
+Bake in a preheated 400 °F oven for 40 to 50 minutes or until a knife inserted in the center comes out clean.